 Section 1 Kernel Density Estimation

-contains waiting times between eruptions and the duration of the
+built into R, which contains waiting times between eruptions and the

-eruption for the Old Faithful geyser in the Yellowstone National Park.
+duration of the eruption for the Old Faithful geyser in the Yellowstone

-set.)
+this dataset.)
 Here we focus on the waiting times only.
-A simple histogram
+A simple

 x <- faithful$waiting